 A native of Marshall, Illinois, Connie earned a Bachelor of Arts degree in English with a teaching certificate in secondary education from Eastern Illinois University in Charleston in 1987.
 She received a Master of Arts degree in TESOL (Teaching English for Speakers of Other Languages) in 1996 from Southern Illinois University in Carbondale.

 Connie is a member of First United Methodist Church in Marshall, Illinois, in the Illinois Great Rivers Annual Conference.

 She is active in the Chinese Protestant Church wherever she is assigned, including singing in the choir.
 “The Chinese Christian Church is open to all and services are held regularly without interference from government,” she says.
-“As a missionary, I feel truly blessed to worship with Chinese Christians as a member of the community.
+“As [an Amity Teacher] , I feel truly blessed to worship with Chinese Christians as a member of the community."

 : Illinois Great Rivers Annual Conference